lewiscollard/django-flexible-images/README.md

 [Daniel Samuels](http://danielsamuels.co.uk/) provided valuable guidance to get this to 0.1.

 ## Compatibility and requirements

 You will need
 [sorl-thumbnail](https://sorl-thumbnail.readthedocs.org) for `srcset`
 (and the JavaScript switcher fallback) to work.

+It is CSS-framework-agnostic; it'll work with any framework, or no framework.

+The JavaScript is vanilla JS, so it neither requires a CSS framework nor cares about the one you are using.

 This should work with any recent version of Django.
 This has been tested with 1.8, but any earlier version should work fine.

-The client-side code is tested in Chrome, Safari (iOS and OS X), and Firefox.
-It probably works in Internet Explorer 9 upwards and almost certainly in Android; patches welcome.

-It is CSS-framework-agnostic; it'll work with any framework, or no framework.

-The JavaScript is vanilla JS, so it neither requires a CSS framework nor cares about the one you are using.
+## Browser support
+This has been tested on several browsers:

+* Internet Explorer 9+
+* Chrome (any semi-recent version)
+* Firefox (any semi-recent version)
+* Safari 8 (OS X)
+* iOS 8.1

+Android should work fine as well (minimally tested), as will any semi-recent WebKit-based browser.

 ## To-do

-* Investigate sensible default sizes based on the User-Agent header.
 * easy_thumbnails support.

 ## License